-The standard module is intended for the design and verification of bearing piles.
-In short terms it allows for the input of projects, the analysis, and it provides tabulated and graphical output of results both on-screen and in a report....
+This model is intended for the design and verification of bearing piles.
+In short terms it allows for the input of projects, the analysis, and it provides tabulated and graphical output of results both on-screen and in a report.
+The...

 D-Foundations – Shallow Foundations (EC7-NL)

-This module allows for the design of strip footings, as well as square or circular footings.
+This model allows for the design of strip footings, as well as square or circular footings.
 The verification is based on the Eurocode 7 design code for shallow foundations, and the Dutch National Annex.
-The Shallow foundations module takes into...
+For the Shallow Foundations model the...

 D-Foundations – Tension Piles(EC7-NL)

 For some constructions a foundation capable of dealing with uplift forces is needed.
 A foundation on tension piles may offer a more economical alternative to constructions that counter the uplift forces by ballast.
-The tension pile module is used to...
+The Tension Piles model is used to...